NZXTCorp/web-integrations-docs/pages/docs/browsers.md

 ## Introduction

 Web Integration mode relies on two browsers we call Kraken Browser and Configuration Browser.
-Kraken Browser will render the content and send it to your Kraken device and Configuration Browser will be the entrypoint for the user of your application to change any options or interaction you provide.
+Kraken Browser will render the content and send it to your NZXT Kraken device and Configuration Browser will be the entrypoint for the user of your application to change any options or interaction you provide.

 The browsers share common session data which means state can be fully controlled by the web integration with the supplied URL.